mandi1267/cs_391l_ml_assignments/assign1/README.md

 To run a simple evaluation, consisting of accuracy for a variety of features counts for 784 training samples, accuracy for a variety of training sample sizes for a fixed feature count, and plots of eigenvectors, classified images, and the reconstructed images from their eigenvector representations, run the following:

-"python3 assign1.py --train_image_file <training image file location> --train_label_file <training label file location>
+python3 assign1.py --train_image_file <training image file location> --train_label_file <training label file location>
---test_image_file <test image file location> --test_label_file <test label file location>" This will run with a kNN classifer with k=10.
+--test_image_file <test image file location> --test_label_file <test label file location>

+This will run with a kNN classifer with k=10.
 You can specify a list of k values to evaluate by adding the -k flag, followed by the k values.
 To skip plots, add the -s option.
+To run with the neural network classifier in addition to k-NN, add -d (note: this will take considerably longer).
+This is only an option with the simple evaluation (won't do anything if used with the --exhaustive flag).

 Files are assumed to be in the format provided on the MNIST website (http://yann.lecun.com/exdb/mnist/).